 During this surgery, your surgeon removes as much of the cancer as possible.
 This is also called debulking.
-Your healthcare provider may suggest this surgery when the cancer has spread throughout your abdomen.
+Your healthcare provider may suggest this surgery when the cancer has spread throughout your belly.

-You may also need other organs partially or fully removed during a cytoreduction.
+You may also need other organs partly or fully removed during a cytoreduction.
 These can include your small intestine, appendix, stomach, spleen, bladder, liver, or ureter.

 Debulking can also be done after chemotherapy.
-This is called neoadjuvant chemotherapy.
+When chemotherapy is given before surgery, it is called neoadjuvant chemotherapy.
 Most people have cytoreductive surgery done first.
 This is to remove as much of the tumor as possible.
-Then, chemotherapy is given.
-But some people, especially those with extensive disease, seniors, and those with many health issues, may need another treatment approach.
-This may include surgery to remove as much of the cancer as possible.
-Then they’ll get chemotherapy later.
+Then chemotherapy is given.
+But some people may need another treatment approach.
+These include people with extensive disease, older adults, and those with many health issues.
+They may get neoadjuvant chemotherapy to shrink the tumor.
+After that, surgery may be done to remove as much of the cancer as possible.
+Then they may get more get chemotherapy later.